What to do

 Download the Google Authenticator app to complete the two-step authentication setup.
+You can also use an email address to complete the two-factor authentication.
 Follow the steps to Request an Access Letter.

 Once you select Submit, The Department of Revenue sends a physical letter to your address on file.
 If your address on file is incorrect, you will not receive this letter and will be unable to use the Philadelphia Tax Center.
 While the wait can be a burden, we do this to keep your tax and personal information safe.